Enloe High School: Athletics

 Enloe's sports image was designed by the Broughton sophomores allotted to attend the school their junior year in 1962.
 During a meeting in Broughton's gymnasium, it was decided that the mascot would be an eagle, the colors would be the same as the Green Bay Packers', the football helmets would be all gold in the style of the University of Notre Dame's Fighting Irish, and the fight song would be University of Michigan's The Victors.

-Enloe competes in NCHSAA's 8A CAP conference.
+Enloe is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as an 8A school.
+The school is a part of the CAP 8A Conference.

 Enloe's current sports teams are as follows: